R-Aravind/findmyhospital/README.md

  ## Acknowledgments

-* Thanks to all who contributed to this
+* Thanks to all well wishers contributed to this.
 * Main content made in [ISQIP '19](https://isqip.cecieee.org/)